microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/peopleadminsettings-post-profilecardproperties.md

 ---
-title: "Create profileCardProperty"
+title: "Add profileCardProperty"
-description: "Create a new profileCardProperty resource for an organization." ms.localizationpriority: medium
+description: "Add a new profileCardProperty resource for an organization." ms.localizationpriority: medium
 author: "rwaithera"
 ms.prod: "people"
 doc_type: "apiPageType"
 ---

-# Create profileCardProperty
+# Add profileCardProperty

 Namespace: microsoft.graph

-Create a new [profileCardProperty](../resources/profilecardproperty.md) for an organization.
+Add a new [profileCardProperty](../resources/profilecardproperty.md) for an organization.
 The new property is identified by its **directoryPropertyName** property.

 For more information about how to add properties to the profile card for an organization, see [Add or remove custom attributes on a profile card using the profile card API](/graph/add-properties-profilecard).